 What is Considered a “Catastrophic Injury?”

-Generally, catastrophic injuries are the most severe kinds of injuries and they can affect the spine, brain, or head to the point that the victim can remain in a coma and/or suffer long-term disability.
+Generally, a catastrophic injury is considered the most severe kind of injury.
+Catastrophic injuries can affect the spine, brain, or head to the point that the victim can remain in a coma and/or suffer long-term disability.
 Injuries like this are typically classified as catastrophic when they happen suddenly and without warning, leaving the victim with life-altering impacts.
-Despite these injuries being able to occur at nearly any time in a person’s life, catastrophic injuries most often happen as the result of:
+Despite these injuries being able to occur at nearly any time in a person’s life, catastrophic injuries most often happen as the result of many types of accidents.

 One of the most devastating types of catastrophic injuries is spinal cord injury.
 When a spinal cord injury occurs, the spinal cord is impacted with force, sometimes as the result of a vertebral fracture.
 This specific injury disrupts the spinal cord’s ability to send messages between the brain and the rest of the body.
 In these cases, the result is often paralysis from the site of the injury down – paraplegia – or even full quadriplegia.
 One of the most devastating aspects of spinal cord injuries is that they are very often permanent and leave victims impacted for life.